CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/190-process-data.md

     ![bridge-mode-1.gif](../../assets/images/integration/data-sources/bridge-mode-1.gif)

-If you no longer want your endpoint to operate in bridge mode, you can switch it back to the default mode.
+If you no longer want your ingestion endpoint to operate in bridge mode, you can switch it back to the default mode.
 After switching back to the default mode, the **Preview** tab will appear.
 However, it will not contain records received while bridge mode was enabled.

 **To switch back to default mode**